2006 United States Senate election in New York: Campaign

 Hillary Clinton announced in November 2004 that she would seek a second term in the Senate, and began fundraising and campaigning.
 Clinton faced opposition for the Democratic party nomination from the anti-war base of her own party, that had become increasingly frustrated with her support for the Iraq War.

 On October 12, 2005 New Paltz firefighter and activist Steven Greenfield, a former Green Party leader, announced he would run as a Democrat.
 On December 6, 2005, labor advocate Jonathan Tasini announced that he would run as well, running as an antiwar candidate, calling for immediate withdrawal of troops from Iraq, universal health care, expansion in Medicare benefits, the creation of Universal Voluntary Accounts for pensions, and what he termed "New Rules For the Economy", a more labor-centric as opposed to the corporate-centric approach to economic matters espoused by Clinton.
 Tasini was president of Economic Future Group and former president of the National Writers Union.
 Tasini was supported by anti-war activist Cindy Sheehan, who had in October said of Clinton, "I will resist her candidacy with every bit of my power and strength...I will not make the mistake of supporting another pro-war Democrat for president again."

 On March 31, 2006, businessman Mark Greenstein announced his run for the seat.
 Greenstein, endorsed by the New Democrats, presented himself as a non-liberal Democrat who was campaigning to "bring the far left back to reality that Big Government is the source of most ongoing problems Democrat constituents face."
 He contended that Clinton was "too liberal" in her support for regulations, "too wishy-washy" on the Iraq war and on gay rights, and had lost integrity by using the Dubai Ports issue for political purposes.
 Greenstein challenged Clinton to sign a pledge that she would serve out her full 6 year Senate term if re-elected.
-However, in May 2006, Greenfield endorsed Tasini and essentially dropped out of the race.
+However, in May 2006, Greenstein endorsed Tasini and essentially dropped out of the race.

 On June 1, 2006, Clinton accepted the unanimous endorsement of the New York State Democratic Party's convention in Buffalo.
 Eight days later, Greenstein dropped out of the race.
 Tasini pressed on, submitting 40,000 signatures to the State Election Commission on July 14, far more than the 15,000 needed to force a primary.
 Clinton's campaign said that she would not challenge the signatures.